The Paradox of Irrigation Efficiency

 Graph of total annual diversion in the Henry’s Fork watershed since 1978.

-Mean annual diversion over the 1978-2017 period was 1.03 million af-ft, but diversion has not exceeded that average since 2000.
+Mean annual diversion over the 1978-2017 period was 1.03 million ac-ft, but diversion has not exceeded that average since 2000.
 The primary reason for reduced diversion is increased irrigation efficiency, primarily use of sprinklers instead of surface application (flood and furrow irrigation).
 So, going into 2018, it was a certainty that diversion would be below the 40-year average, and this turned out to be the case.
 Total diversion in 2018 was 913,000 ac-ft, 11% below the average.

 However, after adjusting for the long-term trend, year-to-year diversion varies depending on water supply.
-Diversion is generally higher during years of high water supply, which may seem counterintuitive, since one would expect diversion to be higher in wet years, under the assumption that less irrigation would be needed in those years.
+Diversion is generally higher during years of high water supply, which may seem counterintuitive, since one would expect diversion to be lower in wet years, under the assumption that less irrigation would be needed in those years.
 This is not the case for two reasons.
 First, under prior appropriation, water can be diverted only when a given water right is in priority.
 In years of high supply, junior water rights remain in priority longer into the summer, allowing junior users to divert more water than they would be entitled to in the dry years.
 Second, on streams with no large storage reservoirs, such as Fall River and the upper Teton River, diversion is limited by physical water supply.
 Once the river is out of water, no diversion is possible, even with administrative procedures that allow junior users in the Henry’s Fork watershed to rent storage water from Palisades Reservoir.
 So, you will see that relative to the trend, diversion was high in years of high water supply, including those in the early 1980s, mid- to late-1990s, 2011 and 2017.
 Diversion was low relative to the trend in dry years such as those in the early 1990s and early 2000s.

 With regard to growing-season moisture availability, diversion can be higher in years with little summer precipitation, but water availability still largely determines diversion.
 For example, the summer of 2016 was drier even than the summer of 2018, yet diversion in 2018 was about 40,000 ac-ft greater than that in 2016 because there was a lot more water available in 2018 than in 2016.
-In addition, there was much water water leftover in 2018--realized both as increased streamflow and decreased reservoir delivery.
+In addition, there was much water water leftover in 2018–realized both as increased streamflow and decreased reservoir delivery.

 All of these factors considered, diversion in 2018 was a little higher than expected based on the long-term trend because water supply was good—slightly above average—and the summer was dry.
 Nonetheless, rain in May and June kept irrigation demand low during those months, resulting in total diversion around 100,000 ac-ft less than it would have been without the rain.
 All of this information is apparent from this year’s final diversion hydrograph and supply-demand curve.
 Supply minus demand was well above average most of April, May and June and slightly below average most of July through September.
 Between the first rain of the fall in mid-October and the end of the irrigation season, the supply-demand curve was right at average.